- Day One

 08:45 - 09:00

-Welcome from our chairs
+Welcome from the programme committee chairs

 University Ss Cyril and Methodius, North Macedonia